 There are several reasons to dissolve an LLC.
 A few of the most common ones include:

-Going through a formal dissolution process saves you from potential lawsuits for an unpaid debt or a fee or fine from the government in the future.
+Going through a formal dissolution process can save you from potential fines and/or penalties in the future.

 Steps to Dissolve an LLC